- Aug 24, 2018

 However, a solid online presence is not all about having a strong name.
 Your choice of domain registrar also matters.
 A reliable registrar should guarantee security and provide plenty of account management tools.
 Plus, the company you choose will affect the prices you’ll pay – both upfront and over time.

-How to Buy Your First Domain Name (In 4 Steps)
+How to Buy Domain Name (In 4 Steps)

-In this section, we’ll take you through the essential steps for buying your domain.
+In this section, we’ll take you through the essential steps for buy a domain name.
 There’s a lot to consider, so let’s get right to it.

 Step 1: Choose a Domain Name